swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 For security, the Partner Portal supports a PGP-encrypted file.
 To encrypt the file, the key pair is generated via the Portal that is to be used.

 The Portal also accepts unencrypted files; however, this method is intended for testing purposes only, using test card data.
 Because unencrypted files pose a security risk, we strongly recommend against generating or storing CSV files containing real customer card data in an unencrypted format.

+The Partner Portal Help documents are this all can be configured for a given FI, and a blank .csv template with the below fields can also be downloaded.

 | Field Name | Required | Description |
 |---|---|---|